 11. Can I Transfer Credits into the MA or MS program?

 Up to 6 related graduate level courses from an accredited institution besides The New School may be transferred in.
 Up to 9 graduate level credits may be transferred from a previous The New School degree.
 A student may not transfer in a combined total of more than 9 credits from any institution.

 A full-time Media Studies faculty member who is assigned as your advisor and available to speak, by appointment.
 They can be found in Degreeworks, Starfish, and on our website.
 See your advisor schedule here.

 Students may request Independent Studies to explore areas and topics of coursework not currently offered in our seminar coursework.
 An Independent Study Contract must be completed and approved by the program director to be added to the transcript.
 Independent Studies may only be pursued after a student has earned 18 credits.
 Independent Study and production projects may only be done with SMS Full-time faculty members.

 14. Can I waive coursework?

 The department can waive some course requirements based on prior course or career experience.
-We encourage students with design experience to waive Media Design and for students with research methods coursework to waive the required Research requirement with the Course Waiver form.
+We encourage students with design experience to waive Media Design and for students with research methods coursework to waive the required Research requirement.
+Students who have significant experience in media design can apply to have this requirement waived by emailing firstname.lastname@example.org.
+Approval of a requirement waiver fulfills the degree requirement but does not count towards the total number of credits required for the completion of a degree.
+It allows a student, in consultation with their advisor, to select another course for the same number of credits to be taken in lieu of the waived course.